 Certificate in Working With Couples

-A Modular Workshop for Working with Couples, run by Juliet Grayson, Nicola Jones, Bernd Leygraf, Peter Gregory and Zofia Zyborska.
+A Modular Workshop for Working with Couples, run by Juliet Grayson, Bernd Leygraf, Nicola Jones, Diane Hassall, Zofia Zyborska and Murray Blackett.

 Each module is approved for 14 hours CPD by NCIP- National Council Of Integrative Psychotherapists.